 Where Can I Get an Accident Report in Scranton?

-You can request a copy from the Scranton Police Department Records Division at 100 South Washington Avenue or online through the PennDOT Crash Report Request system.
+You can request a copy of an accident report from the Scranton Police Department Records Division at 100 South Washington Avenue or online through the PennDOT Crash Report Request system.

 Pennsylvania follows a “modified comparative negligence” rule (42 Pa.
-C.S. § 7102).
-This means you can still recover compensation if you were partially at fault, but your percentage of responsibility will reduce your award.
+C.S. § 7102), which means you can still recover compensation if you were partially at fault, but your award will be reduced by your percentage of responsibility.
 For example, if you’re found 20% at fault, your compensation is reduced by 20%.
 However, if you’re more than 50% at fault, you cannot recover damages.
-Our attorneys work diligently to minimize any fault attributed to you.
+Our attorneys work to minimize any fault attributed to you.

-The value of your claim depends on several factors: the severity of your injuries, current and future medical expenses, lost wages and earning capacity, property damage, and the impact on your quality of life.
-Our experienced attorneys evaluate all these factors to determine the true worth of your case and fight for maximum compensation.
+How much your car accident case is worth depends on several factors, including the severity of your injuries, current and future medical expenses, lost wages and earning capacity, property damage, and the impact on your quality of life.
+Our attorneys evaluate all of these to determine what your case is truly worth.

 How Long Do I Have to File a Lawsuit in Scranton?